We stand with Ukraine

 Barra de Potosi has everything for a fun vacation – bird watching, whale watching, deep see fishing, horse riding, kayaking, jungle tours, turtle sanctuary, snorkeling, surfing classes, our beach is 10 miles long and empty through most of the year (holidays are crowded and can be noisy) and perfect for swimming, jogging and walking.

-From Hacienda la Rusa gates you will walk steps to the beach, couple minute to the lagoon, steps to the restaurants, taxi, small stores, fruit & veggie stand.
+From Hacienda la Rusa gates you will walk: 3 seconds to the beach, 3 minutes to the lagoon, steps to the restaurants, taxi, small stores, fruit & veggie stand.

 Dear Patrons, for your comfort and convenience, we came up with a few basic suggestions, to ensure all the guests enjoy their vacation: